 Beards have a mind of their own, and without some serious intervention, they can travel every-which-way while you’re out and about.
 Beard oils and beard balms can help, but when it comes to really keeping a beard in line, nothing can replace a beard wax—and nothing tames better than a beard wax you yourself have created.

-So to help you tame your wild-at-heart beard, we’ve designed three beard wax recipes to get you started.
-Making a recipe is not only surprisingly easy, it’s incredibly useful—if you’re a lover of the ultra-groomed and neat beard look, beard wax is a must.
+So to help you tame your wild-at-heart beard, we’ve designed three DIY beard wax recipes to get you started.
+Creating homemade beard wax is not only surprisingly easy, it’s incredibly useful—if you’re a lover of the ultra-groomed and neat beard look, beard wax is a must, and these three beard wax recipes won’t disappoint.

 3 Beard Wax Recipes for Every Beard